 Different sticking points.
 I'm not sure the scientific term for this.
 Unlike a barbell or dumbbell where the end of each rep is the easiest, bands apply the most resistance at the very end of the motion.
 This strengthens the weakest part of the exercise that usually gets little attention.

 Fuller range of motion.
 Gravity no longer limits the angles of your exercise like it does using free weights.
 I can recruit stabilizer muscles and different neurological pathways to level up my overall fitness.
-I’ll be stronger when I return to the gym thanks to extra attention my stabilizer get.
+Working my stabilizers more equates to more strength when I return to the gym.

 Stretching.
 Not only can I bust out a great workout, but I can use the elasticity of the band to get a far deeper stretch and in less time than I otherwise would.
 It's like having your own personal masseuse.

 Resistance band brands come and go all the time.
-My first pair lasted three years, and my current ones are going on year seven.
+My first pair lasted three years.

-There’s a couple things to know when choosing a product:
+There are a couple of things to know when buying resistance bands:

 - Loop bands are a different type of product and not at all a substitute.
 Avoid these.